 - Take out travel insurance as soon as you book a trip just in case you have to cancel your plans.

 - If you’re a UK resident travelling to Europe make sure everyone in the family has their own European Health Insurance Card, also known as an EHIC.
 This card entitles you to free or reduced cost public healthcare in Europe.
-An EHIC is free and you shouldn’t pay anything for it so make sure you apply for this card on the official government website because there are some unofficial EHIC websites which charge a fee.
+An EHIC is free and you shouldn’t pay anything for it so make sure you apply for this card on the official government website because there are some unofficial EHIC websites which charge a fee. ((N.b. post-Brexit, when your EHIC expires you can apply for a free GHIC Global Health Insurance Card to replace it).

 - You still need travel insurance as well as an EHIC because the EHIC scheme doesn’t cover things like repatriation.